The Importance of Knowing Your Rights and Responsibilities as a Cyclist on the Road

 The right to ride on the road:

-Additionally, some states or municipalities may have specific laws or regulations regarding cycling on certain types of roads, so it is important to be aware of any local laws that may apply.
+Additionally, some states or municipalities may have specific laws or regulations regarding cycling on certain types of roads.
+So it is important to be aware of any local laws that may apply.

 The right to use the full lane: